FlagOpen/FlagEmbedding/FlagEmbedding/reranker/README.md

 \* : T2RerankingZh2En and T2RerankingEn2Zh are cross-language retrieval task

+## Acknowledgement

+Part of the code is developed based on [Reranker](https://github.com/luyug/Reranker).

 ## Citation

 If you find this repository useful, please consider giving a star :star: and citation